 The Judging Process

 The judges at the Crescent Beach Concours will be looking for authenticity and quality workmanship in each area of the vehicle.
 They will deduct points for the areas that are not authentic.
 They will also be judging the proper fit and finish of the vehicle components.
-Each vehicle will be started by the owner or handler and the lights and gauges etc. will be checked for functionality.
+Each vehicle will be started by the owner or handler and the lights, horn, gauges and accessories will be checked for functionality.
 (Race cars will also be included in the starting process.)
-The judges will use a 100 point deduction system which is divided into twenty categories that include body and paint finish, bright work, engine compartment detail, upholstery, chassis finish, window glass, etc. Each area will be examined for the correct components as well as the proper installation and finish.
+The judges will use the 100 point ICJAG deduction system which is divided into 20 categories that include body and paint finish, glass, bright work, engine compartment detail including batteries, upholstery, chassis finish, tires and wheel hardware, window glass, etc. Each area will be examined for the correct components as well as their proper installation and finish.
 The selection of the winners in each class is determined by how accurate and well presented each vehicle is.
 When the judging process has been concluded, each judge will have a discretionary additional three points to add to their final score.
 These points may be added to the vehicles final score based on the judge's interpretation of Elegance, Presence or Significance and to break a tie.